Integral representations for Horn's $H_2$ function and Olsson's $F_P$ function: The Yoshida-Kita integral for

 For a better understanding we first discuss a comparable case of a double loop integral version of Euler's integral repesentation for ${}_2F_1$ which does not allow immediate shrinking.
 It turns out that there shrinking of the contour is possible to a sum of two Euler type integrals, by which we arrive at a standard three-term identity for~${}_2F_1$.

-Then we do a similar, but more complicated, exercise for the double integral with double loop outer integral which yields $H_2$.
+Then we do a similar, but more complicated, exercise for the double integral with double loop outer integral which has an evaluation as an $H_2$ function.
 We will keep the inner integral as an ordinary integral over $[0,1]$, and we will evaluate it by Euler's integral \eqref{2.2}.
 Then we are dealing with a double loop integral having a Gauss hypergeometric function in the integrand.
-This integral will split as a sum of two ordinary integrals over intervals after shrinking of the double loop.
-Only one of the four occurring cases we will treat in more detail.
+After shrinking of the double loop this integral will split as a sum of two ordinary integrals over intervals.
+We will treat only one of the four occurring cases in more detail.
 It will turn out that both terms can be evaluated as an $F_P$ function by means of \eqref{eq32}.
 The resulting three-term indentity will now be an identity given by Olsson \cite{14}, involving two $F_P$ terms and one $H_2$ term.